pzierahn/chatbot_services/README.md

 ## Run locally

-### Set environment variables
+### Set up environment

+A Google [Firebase](https://firebase.google.com/) Service account is needed for Authentication and Storage.
+Store the service account credentials in `./service_account.json` in the main folder.

-Before you can start the server, you need to set the following environment variables:
+You also need to set the following environment variables:

 ```bash
 # OpenAI API key